yutadev31/fluxus-packages/README.md

 # Fluxus Packages

-This repository is a collection of package build scripts for Fluxus Linux.
+This repository is a collection of package build scripts for **Fluxus OS**.

 ## Directory Structure